-Note that the variance of the random effects was similar across the three log-odds ratios (diagonal of Σ) and strong correlation exists between the random effects (Figure 3).
-The magnitude of the variance of the random effects (e.g., Σ2,2=0.065) implies that having accounted for the fixed effects of carapace length, net configuration and total cod-end weight (Table 2), the expected proportions vary in extremes by +/- 12% by haul (inverse logit of 95% intervals -0.5, +0.5).
-Typically the variability will be lower than this (Figure 3).
-The relatively low inter-haul variability estimated together with the model comparisons (Table 2) highlight that a considerable amount of between-haul variability is captured by the fixed effects of net configuration and bulk weight though some inter-haul variability remains, which was captured by the random effects (Figures 3 and 4).
+The magnitude of the variance of the random effects (e.g., Σ1,1=0.06) implies that having accounted for the fixed effects of carapace length, net configuration and catch weight per cod-end (Table 2), the expected proportions vary in extremes by +/- 12% by haul (inverse logit of 95% intervals -0.5, +0.5).
+Typically the variability will be lower than this (Figure 4).
+The relatively low inter-haul variability estimated together with the model comparisons (Table 2) highlight that a considerable amount of between-haul variability is captured by the fixed effects of net configuration and catch-weight per cod-end though some inter-haul variability remains, which was captured by the random effects (Figures 4 and 5).

-The by-haul predictions fit the data well in both the fixed effects and random effects models (Figure 4), though the random effects models expectedly fit some haul and mesh combinations better (e.g., 70mm and 80mm in hauls 3 and 5).
-Overall predictions show a higher proportion of small Nephrops retained in the 70mm, the proportion of smaller Nephrops decreases as cod-end mesh size increases (Figure 5).
-In addition, the slope of the proportion retained over length classes goes from negative in the 70mm and 80mm to positive in the 90mm and 100mm (Figure 5).
-A higher proportion of larger Nephrops were retained in the 90mm and 100mm cod-ends (Figure 5).
+The by-haul predictions fit the data well in both the fixed effects and random effects models (Figure 5), though the random effects models expectedly fit some haul and mesh combinations better (e.g., 70mm and 80mm in hauls 3 and 5).
+Overall predictions show a higher proportion of small Nephrops retained in the 70mm, the proportion of smaller Nephrops decreases as cod-end mesh size increases (Figure 6).
+In addition, the slope of the proportion retained over length classes goes from negative in the 70mm and 80mm to positive in the 90mm and 100mm (Figure 6).
+A higher proportion of larger Nephrops were retained in the 90mm and 100mm cod-ends (Figure 6).